Philippine Trademarks: Benefits, Rights, Registration and Maintenance

 You are required to change your mark if it is already registered or if it is similar to the one that is registered.

-Otherwise, you can proceed with your application.
+Otherwise, you can proceed with your application to register a Philippine trademark.

 You must fill in the necessary information in relation to the mark you wish to register.